You can’t go wrong taking Rich’s Juarez Walking Tour:

-The basic tour takes about two and half hours, but if we’re having fun, we can stay longer.
+The basic tour takes about three hours, but if we’re having fun, we can stay longer.

 Our family recently visited El Paso and did Rich’s tour of Juarez.
 I would highly recommend this experience.
 It was fun, safe and very educational.
 We did a little shopping and stopped by the Kentucky club for a margarita on the way back.
 Even my 7 year old had fun.
 I hope to do this again one day.
 Thanks Rich